mbarkhau/omnibust/README.md

 Webserver Setup
 ===============

 In order for browsers to cache and reuse your static resources, your webserver must set appropriate cache headers.
 Here are some example configuration directives for common webservers.

 Filename Based Cachbusting
 ==========================

-URLs with query parameters are not cached by all browsers in all situations, even if all caching headers are provided correctly [needs reference].
+Omnibust defaults to query parameter `app.js?_cb_=0123abcd` based cachbusting, but it can also rewrite the filenames in urls to the form `app_cb_0123abcd.js`.
+This is useful since URLs with query parameters are not cached by all browsers in all situations, even if all caching headers are provided correctly [needs reference].
 TODO: check if there are browsers where a cached resource will be used even if the query string changes.

 Putting a cachebust parameter in the filename of a URL will guarantee that your static resource is loaded when it has changed and it will be cached in more